frostcone/magmaguy.com/wiki/en/elitemobs/creating_arenas.md

 ### bossList

 Sets the list of bosses that appear during the arena waves.
+EliteMobs Arenas do support Mythic Mobs spawning in the arenas.

 | Key       |      Values       | Default |
 |-----------|:-----------------:|:-------:|